Skip to main content

 Step 2: Redirect the user

 Send your user to auth_url.
 They log in and grant permissions.
 The platform redirects back to your redirect_uri with ?code=...&state=... query parameters.
-Store the state value from Step 1 — you need it in Step 3.
+Store the state value from Step 1.
+You need it in Step 3.

 Step 3: Exchange the code